-It is our firm's policy that if there is a trade error for which we and/or an Investment Manager are responsible, trades will be adjusted or reversed as needed in order to put the Client's account in the position that it would have been in if the error had not occurred.
+It is our policy that if there is a trade error for which Century, Stifel and/or an Investment Manager is responsible, trades will be adjusted or reversed as needed in order to put the Client's account in the position that it would have been in if the error had not occurred.
 Errors will be corrected at no cost to Client's account, with the Client's account not recognizing any loss from the error.
 The Client's account will be fully compensated for any losses incurred as a result of an error.
-If the trade error results in a gain, our firm typically retains the gain.
+If the trade error results in a gain, our firm (or Stifel) typically retains the gain.

-We offer many services and, from time to time, may have other Clients in other Programs trading in opposition to Clients' Advisory accounts.
+Our firm and Stifel offer many services and, from time to time, may have other Clients in other Programs trading in opposition to Century Clients' Advisory accounts.
 To avoid favoring one Client over another Client, we attempt to use objective market data in the correction of any trading errors.

-Research and Other Benefits
+Research and Other Soft Dollar Benefits

-Financial Advisors and Clients have access to research published by our firm's research analysts ("Stifel Research"), the primary source of our research.
-Subject to certain exceptions, we incorporate the insights and economic perspectives of Stifel Research, where appropriate, into our products and services.
+Financial Advisors and Clients have access to research published by Stifel's research analysts ("Stifel Research"), the primary source of research used by our Financial Advisors.
+Subject to certain exceptions, we incorporate the insights and economic perspectives of Stifel Research, where appropriate, into our services to Clients.
 Clients should be aware that our firm may have conflicts of interest in connection with research reports published.
-Stifel and other affiliates may have long or short positions, or deal as principal or agent, in relevant securities, or may provide Advisory or other services to issuers of relevant securities or to companies connected with issuers covered in research reports issued by Stifel Research.
-Our research analysts' compensation is not based on investment banking revenues; however, their compensation may relate to revenues or profitability of Stifel business groups as a whole, which may include investment banking, sales, and trading services.
-Financial Advisors also have access to proprietary models covering equities, fixed income, mutual funds, and municipal securities developed by our firm's various business areas.
+Stifel and our other affiliates may have long or short positions, or deal as principal or agent, in relevant securities, or may provide Advisory or other services to issuers of relevant securities or to companies connected with issuers covered in research reports issued by Stifel Research.
+Stifel research analysts' compensation is not based on investment banking revenues; however, their compensation may relate to revenues or profitability of Stifel business groups as a whole, which may include investment banking, sales, and trading services.
+Financial Advisors also have access to proprietary models covering equities, fixed income, mutual funds, and municipal securities developed by Stifel's various business areas.

-Our firm may also use research obtained from other financial institutions, including our affiliate, KBW, as well as from other affiliated or unaffiliated broker-dealers and/or investment advisers.
-In general, we seek third-party research that is in-depth fundamental corporate research to assist in providing advisory services to clients.
+Our firm (and Stifel) may also use research obtained from other financial institutions, including our affiliate, KBW, as well as from other affiliated or unaffiliated broker-dealers and/or investment advisers.
+In general, we (and Stifel) seek third-party research that is in-depth fundamental corporate research to assist in providing Advisory services to clients.
 We do not use commission dollars from Program accounts to pay for research, but generally pay for such research using hard dollars.
-However, our Financial Advisors may obtain research from firms that make such research available because the firm provides also other products and services to us (for example, an Adviser on an Affiliate's platform may make its research reports available to our Advisors).
-Clients should be aware that our receipt of these research services may present a conflict of interest by creating an incentive for our firm and/or Financial Advisors to recommend the investment products offered by the research provider firms (or by their affiliates).
-Our personnel generally do not recommend products based on the value of research services received directly from a research provider or their affiliates.
+However, our Financial Advisors may obtain research from firms that make such research available because the firm provides also other products and services to us (for example, an Adviser on an Affiliate's platform may make its research reports available to our Financial Advisors).
+Clients should be aware that our (and Stifel's) receipt of these research services may present a conflict of interest by creating an incentive for us and/or Financial Advisors to recommend the investment products offered by the research provider firms (or by their affiliates).
+Neither our personnel nor Stifel's recommend products based on the value of research services received directly from a research provider or their affiliates.
 Research services are generally used to benefit all client accounts, whether or not such research was generated by the applicable client account.
 However, not all research services will be used for all client accounts; the type of research used with respect to any one account will depend on, among other things, the types of investments that are deemed suitable for the account.